 Why You Need an Online Casino VPN

-By doing so you do two things:
+By doing so, you do two things:

-For instance, if you log onto a VPN Canadian server, your IP address would assume a Canadian location so in effect you are now no longer an Australian online but you are a Canadian.
+For instance, if you log onto a VPN Canadian server, your IP address would assume a Canadian location, so in effect, you are now no longer an Australian online, but you are a Canadian.

-For signing up to an online casino in another country, you first need to find out what countries are not allowed to sign up, and in some cases that means Australia.
+For signing up to an online casino in another country, you first need to find out what countries are not allowed to sign up, and in some cases, that means Australia.

-So, if you’re trying to sign up to an online casino elsewhere in the world and you’re using your Australian IP address let’s say through Telstra, then you will be locked out and unable to sign up.
+So, if you’re trying to sign up to an online casino elsewhere in the world and you’re using your Australian IP address, let’s say through Telstra, then you will be locked out and unable to sign up.

-Instead, look on the online casino website, look for the section that displays what countries are disallowed, then select a country that is allowed for sign-ups and then hook on to your VPN and select the appropriate country location, if it is available.
+Instead, look on the online casino website’s homepage (if you can access it) and look for the section that displays what countries are disallowed.
+Select a country that is allowed for sign-ups and then hook on to your VPN and select the appropriate country location if it is available.